broadchenf/Slideseq/BeadSeq Code/ReadMe.txt

 *********OTHER ANALYSIS***********
 >>>>>>>Setting up your analysis:
-After installing Matlab, we recommend that users edit the contents of the GetPuckDirectory function in Beadseq Code to point to their Barcodes directory.
+After installing Matlab, we recommend that users download the Barcodes directory from the Geo repository and edit the contents of the GetPuckDirectory function in Beadseq Code to point to their Barcodes directory.
 The Barcodes directory is the directory labeled "Barcodes" in the Geo repository if you are using the data from the Manuscript, or is the target of the OutputFolderRoot variable in the pipeline function if you are using your own pucks.
 After editing that line in GetPuckDirectory, you will be able to conveniently access the data from the paper using LoadBijectiveMapping, as described below.

-In addition, in order to be able to run NMFreg on the tissue types used in the paper, you must take the following steps:

-In order to run

 As with most Matlab functions, optional arguments are provided as Name,Value pairs.